roiperlman/ngx-document-scanner/README.md

     npm install ngx-document-scanner --save

+the UI is based on `@angular/material`, if you don't have it installed:

+    ng add @angular/material

+choose 'yes' when prompted if you wish to add angular animations as it is needed for some of the components.

+##### Configure OpenCV
-copy the opencv.js files to your assets folder (or any other folder). you can build the files yourself ([instructions on the OpenCV site](https://docs.opencv.org/3.4/d4/da1/tutorial_js_setup.html)), or download them from this package's [repository](https://github.com/roiperlman/ngx-document-scanner). both opencv.js & opencv_js.wasm need to places in the same folder.
+copy the opencv.js files to your assets folder (or any other folder). you can build the files yourself ([instructions on the OpenCV site](https://docs.opencv.org/3.4/d4/da1/tutorial_js_setup.html)), or download them from this package's [repository](https://github.com/roiperlman/ngx-document-scanner). both opencv.js & opencv_js.wasm need to placed in the same folder.

 import the package to your `app.module`. you'll need to configure the location of the open cv files.